-As part of the I-84/US 730 IAMP, interagency and public involvement occurred through: a kick-off meeting with agency staff; a TAC and a PAC that had regular meetings; three public workshops involving local citizens, property owners, and business owners; and public adoption hearings in front of the Morrow County Planning Commission and the Oregon Transportation Commission.
+As part of the POM IAMP, interagency and public involvement occurred through: a kick-off meeting with agency staff; a TAC and a PAC that had regular meetings; three public workshops involving local citizens, property owners, and business owners; and public adoption hearings in front of the City of Boardman Planning Commission and Council, Morrow County Planning Commission and County Commission, and the Oregon Transportation Commission.
 An overview of the TAC and PAC meetings and public workshops is provided below.